-Can’t Pay a Commercial Lease or Rent ?
+If You Can’t Pay Business Rent or a Commercial Lease

-If you’re in the position where you can’t pay either your rent or a commercial lease, it can be hugely stressful.
+If you’re in the position where you can’t pay your business rent, or a commercial lease, it can be hugely stressful.

 Having helped thousands of company directors our of situations like this, we’re here to advise you on what the ramifications of this situation are, and your options moving forward.